larsklitzke/docker-alpine-python3.5-mysql-scientific/README.md

-# docker-alpine-mysql-python3.5-scientific
+# Dockerized Python 3.5 with scientific Python packages

-This project generates a Docker image based on Alpine with LLVM 7 and MySQL served by [larsklitzke/alpine-mysql-python3.5-llvm7](https://github.com/larsklitzke/docker-alpine-python3.5-llvm7) for Python 3.5 for data analysis.
+This project generates a Docker image based on Alpine with LLVM 7 and MySQL served by [larsklitzke/alpine-python3.5-llvm7-mysql](https://github.com/larsklitzke/alpine-python3.5-llvm7-mysql) for Python 3.5 for data analysis.
 Therefore, it adds the following python packages:

 * numpy
 * scipy